sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ### Always use constants for magic numbers

 Using constants instead of magic numbers is a great practice, but not all numbers are magic.
-Often developer make code less readable by following this principle without thinking and converting all literal values, number and strings, to constants.
+Often, developer make code less readable by following this principle without thinking and converting all literal values, number and strings, to constants.

 I> We talk about naming in the [Naming is hard](#naming) chapter.